-River and Hill Country: Cape Girardeau to Grand Tower, MO/IL Professional Review and Guide
+River and Hill Country: Cape Girardeau to Grand Tower, MO/IL Professional Guide

 "A 70-mile drive starting in Cape Girardeau and following the eastern Ozark border on both sides of the Mississippi River.
 Located on the easternmost edge of the Ozarks, this drive follows the rugged river hills and floodplain of the Mississippi River.
 The Ozarks extend about 10 miles into Illinois.
 This section of the Ozarks was once part of a much larger Ozarks millions of years ago until a new, southward-flowing river system formed and cut deep into the landscape.
 The geology, plants, and animals are basically the same on both sides of the Mississippi River, but the Illinois side is forever isolated.
 The river is still a dominating force on the landscape, and this drive provides opportunities to see it in action.